Open-EO/openeo-hackathon/test-cases/solution-python-geopyspark.md

 session.get_outputformats()
 ```

-Only PNG files are supported and therefore we need to apply color stretching.
+Only Geotiff files are supported.

 For the construction of the process graph we need the following steps: